glehmann/WrapITK-old/Documentation/README.txt

 Within such a file, directives are issued to wrap classes and particular template instances.
 All of the available directives are defined and documented in CreateCableSwigInputs.cmake.
 The basics are presented here:

-WRAP_INCLUDE("header.h") -- causes the named header to be #included in the generated files.
+- WRAP_INCLUDE("header.h") -- causes the named header to be #included in the generated files.

-WRAP_CLASS("fully_qualified::ClassName" POINTER) -- causes a templated class to be wrapped.
+- WRAP_CLASS("fully_qualified::ClassName" [POINTER|POINTER_WITH_SUPERCLASS]) -- causes a templated class to be wrapped.
 All namespaces must be included in the class name, and note that no template instantiation is given.
-Template instantiations are created with various WRAP directives
+Template instantiations are created with various WRAP directives, described below, between invocations of WRAP_CLASS() and END_WRAP_CLASS().

 WRAP_CLASS issues an implicit call to WRAP_INCLUDE("ClassName.h"), so the header for the wrapped class itself does not need to be manually included.
 To disable this behavior, set WRAPPER_AUTO_INCLUDE_HEADERS to OFF.

-WRAP("mangled_suffix" "template parameters") --
+The final optional parameter to WRAP_CLASS is POINTER or POINTER_WITH_SUPERCLASS.
+If no options are passed, then the class is wrapped as-is.
+If POINTER is passed, then the class and the typedef'd class::Pointer type is wrapped.
+(Class::Pointer had better be a SmartPointer instantiation, or things won't work.
+This is always the case for ITK-style code.)
+If POINTER_WITH_SUPERCLASS is provided, then class::Pointer, class::Superclass and class::Superclass::Pointer are all wrapped.
+(Again, this only works for ITK-style code where the class has a typedef'd Superclass, and the superclass has Self and Pointer typedefs.)

+- WRAP("mangled_suffix" "template parameters") -- When issued between WRAP_CLASS and END_WRAP_CLASS, this command causes a particular template instantiation of the current class to be wrapped.
+The parameter "mangled_suffix" is a suffix to append to the class's name that uniquely identifies this particular template instantiation, and "template parameters" are whatever should go between the < > template instantiation brackets.
+(Do not include the brackets.)
+If you are wrapping a filter, there are simpler macros to use, which are defined at the bottom of CreateCableSwigInputs and described below.

+- WRAP_type(size) (where 'type' is INT, SIGN_INT, REAL, VECTOR_REAL, COV_VECTOR_REAL or RGB) -- create a template instantiation with 'size' itk::Image parameters of the given pixel type.
+So if you are wrapping a filter which should take two images with integral pixel types, write WRAP_INT(2).
+The specific integral data type(s) (char, long, or short in the WRAP_INT case) will be determined by the user-selected build parameters (e.g. WRAP_long, and WRAP_short).

+- WRAP_type_DIMS(size dims) (with 'type' as above) -- Wrap a filter for certain dimensions only.
+Dims should be either a semicolon-separated list of valid dimensions, or something of the form '3+' to specify that the filter can be instantiated only for three- and higher-dimensional images.
+Note that if the user has not selected to wrap a given dimension at build time, a filter wrapped with WRAP_type_DIMS will not be instantiated: the final dimensions wrapped are the *intersection* of the user-selected dimensions and the valid dimensions declared with WRAP_type_DIMS.

+- END_WRAP_CLASS() -- end a block of template instantiations for a particular class.

+- WRAP_NON_TEMPLATE_CLASS("fully_qualified::ClassName" [POINTER|POINTER_WITH_SUPERCLASS]) -- Same as WRAP_CLASS, but creates a wrapper for a non-templated class.
+No END_WRAP_CLASS() is necessary after this macro because there is no block of template instantiating commands to close.

 (3) Top-level CMakeLists for external projects
+In addition to having a set of wrap_XXX.cmake files and the proper commands to read in these files and create a library (all described above), an external project's CMakeLists file needs at least one additional command to start it out:
+FIND_PACKAGE(WrapITK REQUIRED)
+This command will cause cmake to try to find the WrapITK build/install directory.
+If WrapITK has been installed, this will work on the first try.
+Otherwise, you will have to set (within ccmake, or in the CMakeLists if you prefer) the variable WrapITK_DIR to contain the path to the WrapITK build directory.

+Additionally, if you add any custom include directories for the compiler to find headers in, you must call WRAP_ITK_INCLUDE_DIRECTORIES instead of INCLUDE_DIRECTORIES.
+This is because we need to keep track of any custom include directories so they can be passed to gcc_xml.